psidnell/ofexport/DOCUMENTATION.md

 ### Tips and Tricks ###

 - If you're generating a TaskPaper file you can include @tags in your task text and they'll be recognised by Taskpaper when it loads the fie.
+- Add filters one at a time and see what happens.
+Add the flatten/prune filters last since they can make it hard to diagnose why you're getting unexpected items in your output.

 ### Pitfalls ###